 Overall the taste and the smell are a bit different.
-The sweetness of the aroma does not make it into the tea and the bitterness and earthy flavor isn’t really that present in the aroma, although there is a hint of it.
+The sweetness of the aroma does not make it into the tea and the bitterness and earthy flavor aren’t really that present in the aroma, although there is a hint of it.

 Yarrow Tea Benefits